Like all businesses we are dealing with the ongoing situation with Coronavirus (COVID-19) in Australia.

-- We are available for in-person appointments except when lockdowns or other restrictions are in place.
-Our staff will advise you of any applicable restrictions when you call, and will contact you if an existing booking needs to be changed due to Queensland Health directions.
+- We are available for in-person appointments except when lockdowns, significant outbreaks, or other restrictions are in place.
+Our staff will advise you of any applicable restrictions when you call, and will contact you if an existing booking needs to be changed due to Queensland Health directions or community transmission.
 When you arrive at our office we will also have some instructions for you to ensure the health and safety of all staff and clients.

 - We ask that if you are unwell on the day of your appointment that you do not attend our office.
 If you have an in-person appointment booked, please call us to reschedule or change to a telephone or video appointment.

 - Due to space restrictions we are unable to accommodate other people who arrive with you for an in-person appointment.
 We ask that any additional people wait outside the office during your appointment, as we do not have a waiting area for general use.
 If you have a genuine need for a support person (e.g. for language assistance or medical reasons) please contact our office beforehand to discuss.

 - We are offering appointments via telephone or video conferencing.
 If we need to schedule a video conference with you, we will provide you with instructions for how to connect from your computer or mobile device.

 - We are not accepting cash or cheque payments, and our staff will not be handling cash or cheques brought to the office.

 - For initial consultations, you can pay by EFTPOS/credit card in-person, or over the phone prior to a telephone or video appointment.
 You can also make payment by bank transfer prior to the appointment.

 - For paying into a retainer/funds in trust, you can make payment by bank transfer following the instructions provided in your retainer and cost agreement.
 If you bring cash or a cheque to our office, we will provide you with bank account details to take to a local branch so that you can deposit the cash.